-Steve practices in all areas of environmental law with a particular focus on counseling and litigation representation on air emission issues.
-He routinely counsels clients on air permitting issues, including state installation and operation permits, New Source Review, Title V, New Source Performance Standards, and hazardous pollutant MACT standards.
-In addition, he counsels clients on solid and hazardous waste management, and RCRA corrective action.
+Steve provides manufacturing clients with strategic advice on many aspects of environmental law, in particular through a focus on counseling and enforcement defense on state and federal air emission issues.
+He routinely counsels clients on air permitting issues, including state installation and operation permits, New Source Review, Title V, New Source Performance Standards, and hazardous pollutant Maximum Achievable Control Technology standards.

-Successful defense of an integrated steel mill in a U.S. EPA New Source Review enforcement action, based on a detailed netting analysis and a determination of the applicability of NSR exemptions.
+Successfully defended an integrated steel mill in a U.S. EPA New Source Review enforcement action based on a detailed netting analysis and a determination of the applicability of New Source Review exemptions.

-Convinced U.S. EPA to forgo RCRA corrective action at steel finishing facility due to lack of statutory authority.
+Convinced U.S. EPA to forgo RCRA corrective action at steel finishing facility and a coke-making facility due to lack of statutory authority.

 Counseled companies on compliance with cap-and-trade program requirements, including program applicability determinations, initial allocation of emission allowances and credits, quality assurance/quality control monitoring obligations, and sufficiency of data reporting.